Drugs, Medications, and Spinal Injections for Degenerative Disc Disease

 As with any drugs or medications, you shouldn't take anything without first consulting your doctor to see if it's the best option for you.
 Most likely, you'll go through a progression of medications, first trying over-the-counter medications.
 If those don't work, your doctor may prescribe stronger medications.
 If those don't help, you may have spinal injections that send a stronger medication right to the source of your pain.

 - Acetaminophen: Tylenol is an example of acetaminophen, a type of medication that has proven to be a good pain reliever.
 Your doctor may call this an analgesic, but most of us refer to acetaminophen medications as a painkiller.
 It doesn't help reduce inflammation, though.
-Acetaminophen works by essentially blocking your brain's perception of pain, and it's good for those pain flare-ups that may come with DDD.
+Acetaminophen works by essentially blocking your brain's perception of pain, and it may help pain flare-ups that may come with DDD.

 - Over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs): These will help reduce swelling (or inflammation) while relieving your pain; that's how NSAIDs differ from acetaminophen.
 If an over-the-counter NSAID is an option for you, you have plenty to choose from.
 You can use ibuprofen (eg, Advil), aspirin, or aproxen (eg, Aleve).